 Hare & Tortoise was first published in Britain by Intellect Games UK in 1974 and has been in print ever since, though Intellect has long since vanished from the scene.
-In 1979 the German edition, published by Ravensburger under the title "Hase und Igel" (= Hare and Hedgehog), became the first ever winner of the now prestigious Spiel des Jahres (Game of the Year) award.
-Hare & Tortoise has since sold millions of units in at least 10 languages, including two known pirated editions.
-Current publishers are Gibsons Games (English-GB) Rio Grande (English-US) Ravensburger (German) Devir Iberia (Spanish/Portuguese/Catalan).
+It became the first ever winner of the now prestigious Spiel des Jahres (Game of the Year) award when published in Germany by Ravensburger Games in 1979 under the title "Hase und Igel" (literally Hare and Hedgehog, the Grimm Brothers' version of the fable rather than Aesop's).
+Hare & Tortoise has since sold millions of units in over a dozen languages, including several known pirated editions.
+Current publishers are Gibsons Games (English-GB) Rio Grande (English-US) Ravensburger (German) Devir Iberia (Spanish/Portuguese/Catalan), and Broadway Games (Chinese, Japanese).

 A pile of boxes